chargebyte/eagle-bom.py/README.md

 	-t / --type=		 specify the type ('value' or 'part' are valid values) of the output csv, default:part -v / --variant=		 specify which variant should be used, default is to use the active variant as saved in the board file --separator=		 specify the separator that should be used as delimiter between each column in the output csv file, use 'TAB'to specify tabulator as separator
+	--notestpads		 excludes all parts that have a attriute 'TP_SIGNAL_NAME' with a value

 	special attributes for EAGLE parts that are interpreted by this script:
 		EXCLUDEFROMBOM		parts with this attribute set to a value other than blank will be excluded from the bom DO_NOT_PLACE		usually should have the value 'yes' for instructing the manufacturer to leave this part unplaced PROVIDED_BY		specify where the manufacturer gets the parts from additionally DNP markings from eagle variants are converted to use the DO_NOT_PLACE format